Glasgow Mid Argyll: History

 Glasgow has had many clubs over the years including Glasgow Cowal and Glasgow Skye whose names reflected the Highland area from which they drew their players.
 However, Glasgow Mid Argyll now draws its players from throughout Scotland.
-GMA was established in 1928 and won the Camanachd Cup for the only time in 1973.
+GMA were established in 1928 and won the Camanachd Cup for the only time in 1973.

 In the late 1980s the club were based at Allan Glen's Sports Centre, Bishopbriggs.

 They played in the Premier Division for one season as of 2010 due to Lochside Rovers being unable to be promoted as champions due to their senior side, Oban Camanachd, already being in the top league.
 Relegation was confirmed early on as the club struggled to match their northern counterparts away from home although a 1–0 win over the Drumnadrochit side at Peterson Park gave the club a much needed lift.

 The club have established themselves in National Division One as dangerous opponents and finished third in 2015.
 The club missed out on the title in 2016 to Kilmallie, but secured promotion to the Premiership.
 Once in the premiership GMA struggled to get a foothold and subsequently were relegated.
 More recently in the 2018 season, the Mid-Argyll men had a season of ups and downs.
 Having eased through the knockout rounds of the Balliemore cup, they found themselves in the final, but came up against firm competition and lost out to National League 2018 champions Kilmallie.
 The league campaign found GMA in fourth after losing some crucial games late on in the season.
 However, in 2019, the GMA men found themselves in second place after a great season and only 7 goals conceded in the entirety of the league run.
 Along with promotion to the Premiership, GMA again found themselves in the final of the Balliemore.
 This time the opposition was Fort William, and Glasgow put up a brave fight.
 After dominating the majority of the game and being 2-1 up with 5 minutes to go, Fort William scored an offside goal that the referee did not pick up on to take the game to extra time, in which they came out victors 3-2.

+2024 saw GMA lift the Balliemore Cup, with Andrew "Panda" Morrison putting in a MOTM performance after his transfer from Beauly to give Glasgow the win over Fort William at Spean Bridge.

-The club has contributed several administrators to the game, including Camanachd Association presidents, Duncan Cameron and Archie Robertson.
+The club has contributed several administrators to the game, including Camanachd Association presidents, Duncan Cameron,Archie Robertson. and Burton Morrison.